pralhad677/golang/README.md

 # golang
+#put all the above folder inside of main
-# Add empty pkg and bin folder as a sibling to main
+# add empty pkg and bin folder as a sibling to main